 The purpose of this item is for City Council to consider updates to the accessory dwelling unit and owner accessory unit regulations.
+This is a continuation of the public hearing held on June 5.
 The Housing Advisory Board and Planning Board held public hearings on April 24 and May 3 respectively.